lazarusA/CoherentNoise.jl/docs/src/overview.md

 - Additional modifier samplers.

+- Traditional Simplex noise variants, even the original Simplex by Ken Perlin, all overshoot the radial extent used for the signal reconstruction kernel.
+This results in unwanted artifacts when the noise is used for certain applications.
+CoherentNoise adds an option to use a more correct kernel to remove these artifacts.
+This is disabled by default.
+See the documentation for the respective Simplex noise variant for more details.
+To the best of my knowledge, CoherentNoise is the only library that offers this option for all Simplex noise variants.

 ### How is it used?

 In summary, you call a function corresponding to the coherent noise algorithm and dimensionality you